JimKing100/PrivacyHistos/README.md

       - Number of histograms – the total number of histograms which may include other histograms not using the combined column approach.
       - Sample size – the number of individual records to use for building the histograms (if sampling is used).
       - Population queries – the total number of population queries used in the overall approach.
-   * Epsilon - The epslion value to use
+   * Epsilon - The epslion value to use (typically in the range of .1 to 10)

 #### Combination Dictionary